 |Dimensions:||20″ x 11″ x 25.5″

 (H x W x D)

 Oransi V-HEPA Max is as close to an industrial air purifier for smoke as it gets.
-With a 330 smoke CADR rating (HEPA + Activated Carbon filters) it’s more than capable to remove airborne smoke particles and odors.
+With a 330 smoke CADR rating (HEPA + Activated Carbon filters), it’s more than capable of removing airborne smoke particles and odors.

-In fact, Oransi has tested how well does the V-HEPA Max performs when it comes to smoke particles.
+Oransi has tested how well the V-HEPA Max performs when it comes to smoke particles.
 Here are the results:

 - It removes 99.4% of 0.3 µm airborne particles.